TimeTravelPenguin/SM64TASArchive/README.md

 This repository serves to archive the critical milestones throughout SM64 TASing history.
 This repository stores TAS WR files for ILs, ABC, and full category runs.

 ## About this repository
 Anyone is free to use this repository.
 If you have an improved TAS, wish to add a TAS currently not archived, etc., you can make a pull request.
-Alternatively, you can join the [Super Mario 64 TASing and ABC](https://discord.gg/ECskvyF) server and contact me, TimeTravelPenguin.
+Alternatively, you can join the [Super Mario 64 TASing and ABC](https://discord.gg/ECskvyF) Discord server and contact me, TimeTravelPenguin.

 ## Repository structure
 As this repository grows, the structure and layout surely will, also.
 For now, it will be as follows: